 Whilst mammals are generally inconspicuous in Amazonia we have a good chance of seeing Red Howler, Dusky Titi, Common Squirrel Monkey and both Black-mantled and Golden-mantled Tamarins.

-Amazonian Ecuador: Day 9 After some early morning birding at Rio Bigal our vehicles will bring us to the banks of the Rio Napo, where a motorized canoe will be waiting to take us downstream to the superb Sani Lodge for four nights stay.
+Amazonian Ecuador: Day 9 This morning we will head back to Coca.
+From the banks of the Rio Napo, a large motorized canoe will be waiting to take us downstream to the superb Sani Lodge for four nights stay.

 The Napo River is already over 330ft (100m) wide in this area and has many islands dominated by Cecropia trees.
 These are the home of the spectacular Amazonian Umbrellabird, although we shall be fortunate if we come across this retiring bird.

 Upon arrival at Sani, which is situated on the shores of an oxbow lake, we shall have our first taste of the area in the clearing around the lodge.
 Noisy Yellow-rumped Caciques engage in endless displays at their nesting colony, whilst quarrelsome Black-billed Thrushes draw attention to themselves from the bushes and flocks of Chestnut-fronted and Red-bellied Macaws drift overhead.
 As dusk approaches Pauraques and Ferruginous Pygmy Owls start calling.
 We will find it hard to go to sleep this evening, excited as we will be by the prospect of dawn and a real chance to explore this wonderful place.

 Amazonian Ecuador: Days 10-12 Sani is one of the best Amazonian lodges for birding in the northern Ecuadorian Amazon, with many special birds.